 Waitin’ To Inhale is one of those albums that has a unified feel.
 While every song is not great, every song feels in place with the rest.
 Devin turns in an album that is soulful yet has a Hip-Hop feel.
 It may not be for everybody, but to me, it’s one of the best albums I heard so far this year.

-nappy Picks: Devin needs the album sells.
+nappy Picks: Devin needs the album sales.
 Help out a real Hip-Hop artist and go out and buy the album.